rupeshtiwari/rupeshtiwari.github.io/_posts/2018-11-08-create-barrel.md

   first_name: Rupesh
   last_name: Tiwari
 permalink: "/create-barrel/"
-excerpt: "\n\t\t\t\tWhat is a Barrel, Why Should I use Barrel, How to Create a Barrel, What Problem Barrel is solving ?
+description: "\n\t\t\t\tWhat is a Barrel, Why Should I use Barrel, How to Create a Barrel, What Problem Barrel is solving ?
 I have a big typescript project that I bundle via webpack exposing  public module.
 I will show you how I did this.  \t\t"
 ---